How the Kings rank among NBA’s 30 teams in 13 stat categories

-(All stats are through Friday, Jan.
-20) POINTS: 22nd – Sacramento Kings forward DeMarcus Cousins (15) goes to the basket against the Phoenix Suns at Golden 1 Center in Sacramento, Calif.,on Friday, Feb.
-3, 2017.
+(All stats are through Friday, Feb.
+10) POINTS: 22nd – Sacramento Kings forward DeMarcus Cousins goes to the basket against the Golden State Warriors forward Draymond Green at Golden 1 Center in Sacramento, Calif., on Saturday, Feb.
+4, 2017.

 Hector Amezcua